 Normally, an egg is fertilized in the fallopian tube and becomes implanted in the uterus.
 However, if the tube is narrowed or blocked, the fertilized egg may never reach the uterus.
 Sometimes the fertilized egg then implants in tissues outside of the uterus, resulting in an ectopic pregnancy.
 Ectopic pregnancies usually develop in one of the fallopian tubes (as a tubal pregnancy) but may develop in other locations.

-Risk factors for an ectopic pregnancy include
+Other risk factors for ectopic pregnancy include

 Ectopic Pregnancy: A Mislocated Pregnancy

-Doctors suspect an ectopic pregnancy in women who are of childbearing age and who have lower abdominal pain or vaginal bleeding, faint, or go into shock.
-In such women, a pregnancy test is done.
-If the pregnancy test is positive, ultrasonography is done using a probe inserted into the vagina.
+If the pregnancy test is positive or, rarely, if the test is negative but symptoms still suggest ectopic pregnancy, ultrasonography is done using a handheld device inserted into the vagina (called transvaginal ultrasonography).
 If ultrasonography detects a fetus in a location other than its usual place in the uterus, the diagnosis is confirmed.
 If ultrasonography does not detect a fetus anywhere, ectopic pregnancy is still possible, or the pregnancy may be in the uterus but be so early that it cannot be seen.